B12 Methylcobalamin

 Contraindications & Warnings

-Do not take B12 Methylcobalamin without consulting your physician if you fall into any of the following categories.
+Always consult your primary care provider before introducing B12 Methylcobalamin to your protocol if you fall into any of the following categories.

 None major